-Amongst a number of trailblazing tours was the Bach Cantata Pilgrimage in 2000, during which the Choir performed all 198 of JS Bach’s sacred cantatas in more than 60 churches throughout Europe and America.
+Amongst a number of trailblazing tours was the “Bach Cantata Pilgrimage” in 2000, during which the Choir performed all 198 of Johann Sebastian Bach’s sacred cantatas in more than 60 churches throughout Europe and America.
 The entire project recorded by the company’s record label Soli Deo Gloria was hailed as ‘one of the most ambitious musical projects of all time’ by Gramophone magazine.
 The Monteverdi Choir has over 150 recordings to its name and has won numerous prizes.

 The Choir has participated in several staged opera productions, including “Der Freischütz” (2010), “Carmen” (2009) at the Opéra Comique in Paris, and “Les Troyens” at the Théâtre du Châtelet.
 In 2015, the Choir performed Gluck’s “Orphée et Eurydice” at the Royal Opera House, Covent Garden, working in collaboration with the Hofesh Shechter dance company.

-Recent achievements include the acclaimed Monteverdi 450 trilogy tour, which saw them perform all three of Monteverdi’s surviving operas across Europe and in the US in 2017.
-This project received an RPS Music Award in the Opera & Music Theatre category.
-2018 saw the Choir perform a mixed programme of J.S.
-Bach’s sacred cantatas with the English Baroque Soloists across Europe, and critically-acclaimed performances of Verdi’s “Requiem” alongside the Orchestre Révolutionnaire et Romantique - including a landmark concert at Westminster Cathedral in aid of Cancer Research UK.
+Recent achievements include the award-winning “Monteverdi 450 Trilogy” tour, in which the Choir performed all three of Monteverdi’s surviving operas across Europe and in the United States.
+In a reprise of its now iconic “Bach Cantata Pilgrimage”, 2018 saw the Choir perform several mixed programmes of the composer’s sacred cantatas with the EBS across Europe, before giving a number of critically-acclaimed performances of Verdi’s “Requiem” alongside the ORR – including a landmark concert at Westminster Cathedral in aid of Cancer Research UK.

-As of July 2019
+As of November 2019